-Disciplinary Judge or the Colorado Supreme Court.
+In 2009, the Office of Attorney Regulation Counsel filed 17 petitions for immediate suspension.
+The petitions are filed directly with the Presiding Disciplinary Judge or the Colorado Supreme Court.
 The Presiding Disciplinary Judge or a Justice of the Supreme Court may issue an order to show cause why the respondent-attorney should not be immediately suspended.
 The respondent-attorney may request a prompt hearing if the Supreme Court enters an order to show cause.
-In 2006, there were no trials related to petitions for immediate suspension there were however, two hearings related to petitions for immediate suspension.
+In 2009, there were two hearings related to petitions for immediate suspension.
 Dispositions of the immediate suspension petitions are reflected in Table 21.